AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/general/listing.md

 ### Your icon

-Use an original icon that complies with the [Developer Brand Guidelines](https://developer.adobe.com/express/embed-sdk/docs/assets/34359598a6bd85d69f1f09839ec43e12/Adobe_Express_Partner_Program_brand_guide.pdf).
+Use an original icon that complies with our [Developer Brand Guidelines](https://developer.adobe.com/express/embed-sdk/docs/assets/34359598a6bd85d69f1f09839ec43e12/Adobe_Express_Partner_Program_brand_guide.pdf).
 Consider using a design that illustrates what the add-on does.

 Your icon should be simple and distinctive, and must be suitable for viewing on different devices and browsers.